-Once your dog is spayed or neutered, his or her organ systems will struggle for the remainder of your dog’s life to create and maintain a healthy balance of hormones.
+Once your dog is spayed or neutered, his organ systems will struggle for the remainder of his life to create and maintain a healthy balance of hormones.

 I know that sounds harsh.
-Sadly, it is.
+Sadly, it’s true.
 I learned the truth about spaying and neutering the hard way at the expense of my patients’ well-being.

 Please don’t get me wrong… I am pro-sterilization.

-I now use sterilization techniques that achieve the same desired end result but preserve normal endocrine function and don’t disable our pets.
-However, know I am in the minority.
+I now use sterilization techniques that achieve the same end result as traditional spaying and neutering but preserve normal endocrine function and don’t disable our pets.
+However, I know I am in the minority.

-The veterinary profession isn’t about to change its spay and neuter recommendations anytime soon, so, sadly, pets will continue to suffer their ill effects.
+The veterinary profession isn’t about to change its spay and neuter recommendations anytime soon, so, sadly, pets will continue to suffer the ill effects.